thoughtspot/thoughtspot.github.io/_release/fixed.md

 - The dot in a hover tooltip for a chart, indicating which item the tooltip applies to, does not appear.
 - Common keywords, like `this year`, `date daily`,`last quarter`, and `week of year` do not reflect the settings of a custom calendar.
 - The title page of an exported PDF does not display the full date
-- The `date` filter of an answer does not work properly when pinned to a pinboard, even after applying the pinboard `date` filter
+- The `date` filter of an answer does not work properly when pinned to a Pinboard, even after applying the Pinboard `date` filter
 - Scroll and edit options are missing for charts in presentation mode when using the Microsoft Internet Explorer browser.

 <a id="6-0"></a>